Cadair/parfive/docs/index.rst

    self

-Parfive is a small library for downloading files, it's objective is to provide a simple API for queuing files for download and then providing excellent feedback to the user about the in progress downloads.
+Parfive is a small library for downloading files, its objective is to provide a simple API for queuing files for download and then providing excellent feedback to the user about the in progress downloads.
 It also aims to provide a clear interface for inspecting any failed downloads.

-The parfive package was motivated by the needs of `SunPy's <https://sunpy.org>`__ ``net`` submodule, but should be generally applicable to anyone who want's a user friendly way of downloading multiple files in parallel.
+The parfive package was motivated by the needs of `SunPy's <https://sunpy.org>`__ ``net`` submodule, but should be generally applicable to anyone who wants a user friendly way of downloading multiple files in parallel.

 Parfive supports downloading files over either HTTP or FTP using